If you owe the IRS money, there are some important factors to keep in mind.

-The first is that the IRS is like any other "lender" and is interested in collecting what they can, when they can so they are always open to what is known as an offer in compromise (more below).
-The second is that it's essential to make sure you are well represented when dealing with the IRS and as such, should chose that representative carefully.
+The first thing to note is that the IRS is like any other "lender" – they are interested in collecting what they can, when they can.
+This means they are always open to what is known as an “Offer in Compromise” (explained below).

-What is an Offer in Compromise?
+What Is an Offer in Compromise?

 Setting up an IRS Payment Plan